Corshi/Dreambooth-SD-ckpt-pruning/README.md

 **This script will crated `archive` file in the directory of this script.**

-**You will ned to rename it manualy to .ckpt file.**
+**You will need to rename it manually to .ckpt file.**

-This is to avoid the error of PyTorch that incorectly names the directories inside the .ckpt file.
+This is to avoid the error of PyTorch that incorrectly names the directories inside the .ckpt file.

-Also with aditional commands you can now set what kind of data you want to prune next to optimizers.
+Also with additional commands you can now set what kind of data you want to prune next to optimizers.